 This paper contributes to three related literatures.
-First, it contributes to the wellestablished literature that studies the impact of unions on the labor market.
+First, it contributes to the well-established literature that studies the impact of unions on the labor market.
 There are several papers associating the weakening of unions and declining CBA coverage to higher wage inequality (DiNardo et al., 1996; Card, 2001; Firpo et al., 2009; Frandsen, 2012; Farber et al., 2018).
 However, studies exploiting quasi-experimental variation in unionization find negligible effects on workers' wages (Freeman and Kleiner, 1990; Lalonde et al., 1996; DiNardo and Lee, 2004; Lee and Mas, 2012; Frandsen, 2013).
 Interestingly, recent work has focused on whether factors influencing individual bargaining, in particular workers' outside option, affect wages (Shapley and Shubik, 1971; Beaudry et al., 2012; Jäger et al., 2018; Caldwell and Danieli, 2018).
 Relative to these two strands of the literature, I take unionization as given and exploit quasi-experimental variation in collective bargaining.
-Analogous to findings in Caldwell and Harmon (2019) where strong outside options allow high-skill workers to bargaining for higher wages, my results show that improved inside options in collective bargaining matter for low-skill workers.
+Analogous to findings in Caldwell and Harmon (2019) where strong outside options allow high-skill workers to bargaining matter for low-skill workers.
 In particular, I show that automatic extensions increase hiring of low-skill workers and compress the value of jobs within establishments.

 Second, this paper contributes to the broad literature accounting for amenities as a relevant form of compensation for workers' supply of labor.
 The importance of workplace amenities has been long recognized in the theory of equalizing differences (Rosen, 1986).
-Work on compensating differentials with longitudinal employer-employee data has relied on revealed preferences due, in part, to the lack of comprehensive information on amenities across firms (e.g., Taber and Vejlin, 2016; Lavetti and Schmutte, 2016; Sorkin, 2018; Lamadon et al., 2019).5 Meanwhile, variation in specific workplace amenities-both through survey data (Hamermesh, 1999; Pierce, 2001; Maestas et al., 2018) and experimental studies (Flory et al., 2014; Wiswall and Zafar, 2017; Mas and Pallais, 2017)-has been exploited for calculating revealed preference estimates of their dollar value.
-Using similar revealed preference assumptions, I combine administrative data with text analysis to provide a wage-equivalent measure for the value of a large set of amenities, i.e., those secured by unions through CBAs.
-Armed with this novel and comprehensive measure, I show that ignoring amenities can be misleading about the effects of automatic extensions on compensation.6
+Work on compensating differentials with longitudinal employer-employee data has relied on revealed preferences due, in part, to the lack of comprehensive information on amenities across firms (e.g., Taber and Vejlin, 2016; Lavetti and Schmutte, 2016; Sorkin, 2018; Lamadon et al., 2019).
+Meanwhile, variation in specific workplace amenities-both through survey data (Hamermesh, 1999; Pierce, 2001; Maestas et al., 2018) and experimental studies (Flory et al., 2014; Wiswall and Zafar, 2017; Mas and Pallais, 2017)-has been exploited for calculating revealed preference estimates of their dollar value.
+Using similar revealed preference assumptions, I combine administrative data with text analysis to provide a wage-equivalent measure for the value of a large set of amenities, i.e., those secured by unions.
+Armed with this novel and comprehensive measure, this paper shows that ignoring amenities can be misleading about changes to firm compensation.6

-4Rationalizing the results in this paper with the canonical two-sided selection in Abowd and Farber (1982) and Card (1996) also implies within-establishment compression of job value (detailed in Appendix G).
+4Rationalizing the results in this paper with the canonical two-sided selection in Abowd and Farber (1982) and Card (1996) also implies within-establishment compression of job value.